FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ### Evaluation

-1. Open `quality_metrics.ipynb` using Jupyter Notebook or any compatible environment.
+1. Open `notebooks/quality_metrics.ipynb` using Jupyter Notebook or any compatible environment.

 2. Run the cells in the notebook to evaluate the performance of the trained model on a dataset.